juliosolisar/juliosolisar.github.io/_pages/about.md

 I am a PhD candidate in the Department of Government at Harvard University.

-My research explores political economy and culture, examining how these dynamics shape political and economic development in Sub-Saharan Africa and, more recently, Latin America.
+My research explores political economy and culture, examining how these dynamics shape political and economic development in Sub-Saharan Africa and Latin America.
 I am particularly interested in the collective choice rules and political institutions of non-state societies, both past and present.

 In my work, I integrate insights from economics, political science, and anthropology, employing methods ranging from experimental economics to ethnography.